Home Improvement Employment Screening: Drug Testing, Background Checks & Health Tests

 Are home improvement background checks kept confidential?

 Yes.
-Health Street’s GLASS app ensures the utmost security and integrity of personnel data and background check results, so you maintain control over your data at every step.
+Health Street's GLASS platform helps protect personnel data and background check results, giving you control over access and visibility.

 What types of drug tests are common in the home improvement industry?